 The certificate program may be pursued as a stand-alone One-Year Certificate program, or may be undertaken as a minor in conjunction with a baccalaureate degree with prior approval.
-This certificate may be combined with the Associate of Applied Science or Professional Certificate in Electronic Media Technology for an enhanced set of professional credentials upon completion of the program.
+This certificate may be combined with the Associate of Applied Science or Professional Certificate in Applied Media Communications for an enhanced set of professional credentials upon completion of the program.
 Students interested in this option must consult with academic and financial aid advisors to determine a plan for dual completion.

 Upon completion of this program the student will receive a certificate from the University of Cincinnati documenting the accomplishment.
 This credential is not the same as, and should not be confused with, the associate degree offered by our department.